-I’m a blind man on a winding road.
 I was really into theatre, writing and the arts growing up so I decided a career in marketing was the adult version of those interests.
 Whether I was working on a Nike TV spot, a NYC fashion event, a Twitter campaign about iPhones or an accounting software launch, I ALWAYS started with the story.
 And you can’t write the story without listening, learning and understanding who you’re talking to.
 I’ve rarely had a proactive plan for what I want to do.
 Like an actor, I take on roles, characters and challenges that interest me while stretching my abilities.
-It’s a privilege to do this within one company so I’m amped about what’s ahead for Patrón and Bacardi and now I’m enjoying the time to advise Founders & CEOS of challenger brands.
+It was a privilege to do this within one company for almost 8 years with Patrón and Bacardi and now I’m enjoying the time to advise Founders & CEOS of challenger brands.
 I started mapping my “Career Journey Line” a few years ago and found it very helpful.
 Here’s mine.

 What is your passion?

 Change.
 Launching and leading positive transformations.
-For the last 10 years, none of the roles I’ve held existed at the companies before so I love to produce business results with people solutions.
-I’ve cobbled together a career out of doing things differently—which is the very core of the Patrón Tequila brand.
+For the last 12 years, none of the roles I’ve held existed at the companies before so I love to produce business results with people solutions.
+I’ve cobbled together a career out of doing things differently—which was the very core of the Patrón Tequila brand.
 Before that, I launched new products, new teams and new capabilities across the world.
 The common thread is people.
 Now, more than ever, we all need inclusive leaders who aren’t afraid to face our biggest problems with kindness, clarity and determination.

 I’m also passionate about literal change: money.
 More specifically, how people spend, save, give, earn and view it.
 Over the past 3 years I’ve been privileged to partner with 40 different families as they start the journey of getting out of debt and using their resources differently.
 As someone who has financially face-planted before, I love seeing light bulbs go off when people learn something that changes or challenges their mind.